thomaspark/bootswatch/README.md

 Bootswatch
 ==========

-Bootswatch is a collection of free themes that you can drop into your [Bootstrap](http://twitter.github.com/bootstrap/) site.
+Bootswatch is a collection of free themes for your [Twitter Bootstrap](http://twitter.github.com/bootstrap/) site.
 Check it out at [bootswatch.com](http://bootswatch.com).

 How do I use Bootswatch?
 -----